Edit the AppInsight for SQL template

 - Edit the Application Monitor as necessary and click Select resources as needed, then click Submit.

 Consider adding the node ID in the Application Monitor Name field so you can easily identify this monitor later.

-If you need to remove a database from an active AppInsight for SQL node, one way to do it is to "unmanage" the node to halt polling and related alerts.
-To do so, navigate to the Node Details view, click Unmanage in the Application Details widget, and specify an interval for the assigned application monitor during which no statistics will be collected.
-For another workaround, see Hide Databases from Appinsight for SQL via the All Databases widget.
+To remove a database from an active AppInsight for SQL node, unmanage the AppInsight application monitor assigned to the node to halt polling and alerts.
+Navigate to the Node Details view, click Unmanage in the Application Details widget, and specify an interval for the assigned application monitor during which no statistics will be collected.

 - Click Settings > All Settings > SAM Settings > Manage Templates.